80396-B2/Inventory-Management-System/README.md

  * mg(power)
  * Unique item code

-All the names of drug are real and legit though their attributes are all made-up by me..
+All the names of drug are real and legit although their attributes are all made-up by me..
 # Description/Working
 First things first reading the data with file handling.Then it asks for your name.Once you hit enter a complete list of all the drugs and their corresponding item code is displayed along with its mg.You need to enter the item code of the medicine you need and the quantity.
 The program checks for the required drug and its availability with a time delayer (*you can see the stars looking like a loading bar*)